What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Some other names for stevia are honey grass, sweet biennial.

-How is stevia obtained?
+How to get stevia

-What is the smell and taste of stevia
+What does stevia smell and taste like?

 How to choose and where to buy good stevia